Language

 We picture Judas slinking after the wrong things.
 We picture the world racing in the wrong direction.

-If you take your New Testament and return to Paul’s letter to the Philippians, he’s making much out of the very same thought.
+If you take your New Testament and return to Paul’s letter to the Philippians, you will see that he is making much out of the very same thought.

 If you were with us in our last few studies, Paul has written about running after the prize of God’s glory.